-Heather Lott, Teacher Leader, Professional Development, Madison Metropolitan School District
+Heather Lott, Learning Coordinator, James Madison Memorial High School, Madison Metropolitan School District

 Tim Mommaerts, Associate Principal, Waunakee School District

-Tim began his career in education as a HS Science teacher in 1995 teaching mainly Biology, Physical Science, and Microbiology at Watertown HS.
+Tim began his career in education as a HS Science teacher in 1995 teaching mainly biology, physical Science, and microbiology at Watertown High School.
 He received his Master’s in Educational Leadership from Marion College in the Spring of 2000 and moved into the Assistant Principal position at Watertown HS that Fall.
-In 2005 he accepted the Assistant Principal position at Waunakee Community HS and currently remains in that role.
+After serving since 2005 as Assistant Principal at Waunakee High School, in 2014 he accepted the Associate Principal position at Waunakee Intermediate School .
 In 2007 he became the administrative liaison on the Steering Committee for the Dane County New Teacher Project and currently serves as a District Council member and Board Member.
 Over the last 5 years he has facilitated NTC professional development for DCNTP Principal Breakfasts, AWSA conferences, and at the Summer Edgewood Conference.